ni/niveristand-custom-device-handbook/docs/LabVIEW_Debugging_Techniques.md

 The Console Viewer will show the system definition and the resulting CPU usage.
 The viewer is also useful for displaying debugging messages.
 The console viewer provides a periodic snapshot of utilization.
 CPU spikes and transients will probably be unobservable.
 If the system is very busy, it may not update the console viewer at all.
 You can use other debugging methods for a more accurate indication of resource utilization.

-As the name implies, the Console Viewer is only available on real-time targets.
 The Console Viewer is also available as a stand-alone add-on to LabVIEW Real-Time.
 See **[NI Developer Zone Tutorial: Remotely View Console Output of Real-Time Targets](https://knowledge.ni.com/KnowledgeArticleDetails?id=kA03q000000x4TjCAI&l=en-US)** for more information.

 #### Printing With "NI VeriStand - Print Debug Line" VI
 The recommended method of printing to the console is to use "NI VeriStand - Print Debug Line" VI.
 This VI is part of Custom Device API » Utilities » Print Debug Line.vi.